IgorP120/react-dash-embed/README.md

 # Embed full-scale React app into Plotly Dash app

-## React app is fully independent, but can share all Plotly authentication and authorization rules, as well as the server-side data.
+## React app is fully independent, but can share all Plotly authentication and authorization settings, as well as the server-side data.

 ### Install